-So, to take that perfect Instagrammable photo of your food, you’ll need to work on your food photo skills, as well as learning to plate your food in a way that is visually appealing and appetising.
+To take that perfect Instagrammable photo of your food, you’ll need to work on your food photo skills and learn to plate your food in a way that’s visually appealing and appetising.

 Here are 5 tips for you.

 Our mind is tricky – it perceives things in odd numbers and the lack of balance as more visually interesting than those in even numbers, even if they are exactly the same things!
 So, try counting your food.
 When you serve your main dish such as shrimp or scallops, or even vegetables like asparagus and pearl onions, serve them in 3 or 5 instead of 4 or 6.